bytrangle/my-website/content/insight/global-style-sass-css-modules-gatsby/index.md

   /* Your site config here */
   plugins: [
     {
-      resolve: 'gatsby-plugin-sass',
+      resolve: "gatsby-plugin-sass",
       options: {
-        implementation: require('sass'),
+        implementation: require("sass"),
-        data: `@use "src/styles/variables" as var;`
+        data: `@use "src/styles/variables" as var;`,
-      }
+      },
-    }
+    },
   ],
-}
+};
 ```

 By default, `gatsby-plugin-sass` uses the node implementation of Sass (`node-sass`).
 The module works fine, except that it doesn't support loading built-in Sass modules with `@use` rule, and we are going to use that in our Sass file later on.

 In Sass, the `@use` rule is used to load other Sass stylesheets.
 You can use `@import` in its stead, just like in CSS.
 However, the `@import` rule is heading towards its end in the next few years and even the Sass team warn against using it.

 From my experience, it's always worth spending a little bit more time to make sure that your site is still running strong with no deprecation warning after a few years.

 That aside, what does the `data` option do?
 It will pass the `@use` rule into every SCSS file, and at the same time it namespace the `variables` module as just `var`.

 For example, you have a Sass file that defines all the global variables like font family, site width, font color, background color etc.

 You are going to load them in all the stylesheets to ensure design consistency.
 But who wants to remember write `@use "src/styles/variables` in dozens of stylesheets?